rustomax/rust-iterators/README.md

 }
 ```

-Next, we will create a convenience function `new()` that initializes the iterator.
-This is strictly speaking not necessary and is not part of the iterator implementation, but I find it to be a nice syntactic sugar that improves overall program readability:
+Next, we will create a convenience method `new()` that initializes the iterator by passing it initial values for temperature in Fahrenheit and the increment step.
+This method is strictly speaking not necessary and is not part of the iterator implementation, but I find it to be a nice syntactic sugar that improves overall program readability:

 ```rust
 impl FahrToCelc {